 Let's Begin

 If you are interested in the world of software in 2026, you are facing a tougher market than I did.
-But you also have tools I wish I had.
+But you also have tools I wish I had when I first started.
 The combination of deep fundamentals + smart AI use is your unfair advantage.

 This blog will help you build both.